Subhash Chandran

 Subhash Chandran (born 1972) is a Malayalam novelist, short story writer and journalist from Kerala, India.
 His work includes the 2010 novel Manushyanu Oru Aamukham and the stories "Vadhakramam", "Sanmargam", "Parudeesa Nashtam" and "Guptham", which have been adapted into films.
-Chandran is the only writer to receive Kerala Sahitya Akademi Awards for both his debut story collection Ghadikarangal Nilaykkunna Samayam (2001) and debut novel Manushyanu Oru Aamukham(2011).
+Chandran is the only writer to receive Kerala Sahitya Akademi Awards for both his debut story collection (Ghadikarangal Nilaykkunna Samayam- 2001) and debut novel (Manushyanu Oru Aamukham -2011).

 Early life and education

 Subhash Chandran was born in 1972 in Kadungalloor, near Alwaye, Kerala, to Chandrasekharan Pillai and Ponnamma.
 He attended Maharaja's College, Ernakulam and completed his Master of Arts degree in Malayalam, securing the first rank from Mahatma Gandhi University.
 He then joined Mathrubhumi as a proofreader and moved to Kozhikode.
-He currently works as the editor-in-charge of the Mathrubhumi Illustrated weekly.

 Manushyanu Oru Amukham

 Subhash Chandran's 2010 novel Manushyanu Oru Amukham is set in the fictional village of Thachanakkara, about a central character named Jithendran.
 The novel was originally serialised in Mathrubhumi Weekly in 2009, before being published by DC Books in 2010.
 The novel was a critical success, and remains one of the best-selling books in Malayalam, selling more than 100,000 copies.
 The novel won the Vayalar Award (2015), Kendra Sahithya Academy Award (2015) Kerala Sahitya Akademi Award (2011) Odakkuzhal Award (2011), FOKANA Award (2012), Bhasha Institute's Basheer Puraskaaram (2012) and Kovilan Puraskaaram (2012).
 In 2016, the novel was translated into English, with the title A Preface to Man, which went on to win the Crossword award for best Indian language fiction in translation.